T3chie-404/agave-maint-util/README.md

 #!/bin/bash

-# This script will output the content of the README.md for the
-# Agave Validator Upgrade, Rollback, and Clean Script.

-cat <<'EOF'
 # Agave Validator Upgrade, Rollback, and Clean Script (`start_upgrade-agave.sh`)

 This script automates the process of upgrading, rolling back, or cleaning old compiled versions of the Agave validator client (including Jito, vanilla Agave, and Xandeum-Agave variants).
 It handles fetching specified versions from Git repositories, building the binaries, managing compiled versions, and updating a symbolic link to the active version.